9 Picturesque Places to Kayak in Nova Scotia

 Additional FAQs can be found on Nova Scotia’s seven travel region‘s pages, as well.

 Want to visit a lighthouse?
 Planning to go whale watching?
 Looking to explore UNESCO sites, the Cabot Trail, top festivals & events, award-winning wineries, National Historic Sites and more?
 You’ll be able to hit the ground running when you arrive, thanks to our Top 25 page.
+Depending on your interests, activity level, and what areas you will be travelling within, you’ll find many of the main attractions, activities and events that we know are popular with travellers visiting Nova Scotia.

-The NovaScotia.com website is a top resource for all things Nova Scotia – from offering loads of information on places to stay and things to do to road trip itineraries and the blog section which features articles with tips, hints, and things to see and do… like unique experiences, popular hikes, where to find a lobster dinner or perhaps where you’ll find the BEST lobster rolls.
+This website strives to be a top resource for all things Nova Scotia – from offering information on places to stay, things to do, road trip itineraries, and the blog section which features articles with tips, hints, and things to see and do like unique experiences, popular hikes, and where to find a lobster dinner or the BEST lobster rolls.

 One saying you may hear in Nova Scotia – “If you don’t like the weather, wait five minutes or drive five kilometers”.